gabsoftware/progress-abl-4gl-sublime-text/README.md

 By [GabSoftware](http://www.gabsoftware.com/)

 If you want to add support for [Progress](http://www.progress.com/) ABL 4GL in [Sublime Text](http://www.sublimetext.com/), you can use this syntax plugin.
+A ready-to-install package is located in the `dist` directory.

 ## Building